Student pilot certificate

-In the United States, a student pilot certificate is issued to a pilot in training, and is a prerequisite for the student to fly alone in the aircraft, or solo.
+In the United States, a student pilot certificate is issued to a pilot in training, and is a prerequisite for the student to fly alone in the aircraft.

-A medical certificate is required, which is issued directly by the AME.
 Prior to April 1, 2016, it could be issued by a medical doctor who is also an authorized aviation medical examiner (AME), in conjunction with the student's first medical certificate.
-Although the classification of the medical does not matter, it is suggested that the student get a first-class medical to know if they can pass the more difficult tests.
+Although the classification of the certificate does not matter, it is suggested that the student get a first-class certificate, as it helps in passing more complex tests in the future.

-The student takes the certificate to their instructor, who then completes an application.
-All applications are completed online through the Integrated Airman Certification and Rating Application (ACCRA) on the Federal Aviation Administration's online portal.
-The student pilot is to fill out the form and have their instructor check all forms before submission.
-The student must fill it out, then the instructor does a portion, and the cycle repeats.
-The completed application is sent to the FAA, which will send the student pilot certificate to the student.
-A temporary certificate is available after the form has been approved, usually approximately two weeks after submission.
-This temporary paper can be used during the actual solo flight until the physical card arrives in the mail.
-Although this student pilot certificate does not always come right before a solo flight, it is required, and thus earning a student pilot certificate is a sign that a solo flight may be near.
+The student takes the application to their instructor, who then completes part of the application.
+All applications can be completed online through the Integrated Airman Certification and Rating Application (IACRA) on the Federal Aviation Administration (FAA)'s online portal.
+The student will fill out the remaining portion.
+The completed application is then sent to the FAA.
+After the prospective airman has been vetted by the Transportation Security Administration (TSA), the student pilot certificate will be mailed to the student.
+A temporary certificate is available after the form has been approved (approximately seven days after submission).
+This temporary paper certificate is used during solo flying and until the plastic card is received in the mail.

-Steps

-Obtaining a student pilot certificate authorizing solo flight requires four steps:
+Earning a student pilot certificate is an indication that a solo flight might be approaching even though getting one is necessary and does not always happen right before one.

+Requirements

+Obtaining a student pilot certificate has two requirements: